threefoldfoundation/www_tf_cloud/content/home/index.md

 ![Image](./img/automation.png#sm#mx-auto)

 ### Fully Automated Onboarding
-Effortlessly become part of OurZone™ through our automated onboarding process, ensuring compliance with KYC and AML regulations.
+Our automated onboarding process, will ensure compliance with KYC and AML regulations at ease and efficiency.

 </div>